Master’s Degrees in Asian Studies

 There are 21 colleges that offer a master’s degree in asian studies.
 Learn more about the most popular 20 below:

 University of San Francisco tops the list of the most popular school in the U.S. for asian studies majors who are seeking their master's degree.
 Each year, around 10,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $57,670 per year, while in-state graduate students, on average, pay $29,070 per year.
+The average in-state tuition for full-time undergraduates is $54,980 per year, while in-state graduate students, on average, pay $27,990 per year.
 During the most recent year for which we have data, 17 people received their master's degree in asian studies from USFCA.
-Of these students, 57% were women and 57% were members of underrepresented racial-ethnic groups.
+Around 55% of these students were from an underrepresented racial-ethnic group, and 73% were women.

 Florida International University comes in at #4 on our list of the most popular colleges offering master's degrees in asian studies.
 Roughly 58,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,721 per year, while in-state graduate students, on average, pay $9,119 per year.
 During the most recent year for which we have data, 7 people received their master's degree in asian studies from FIU.
-About 60% of this group were women, and 80% were students from an underrepresented racial-ethnic group.
+Around 64% of these students were from an underrepresented racial-ethnic group, and 64% were women.

 The 15th most popular school in the country for asian studies majors who are seeking their master's degree is Binghamton University.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
 During the most recent year for which we have data, 0 people received their master's degree in asian studies from Binghamton University.